RobertHue/MCTS-ConnectFour/README.md

 The connections from that root to childNodes are the moves the current player can do.

 MCTS process:
-1. expand all childNodes from the root
+1. expand all childNodes from the root and assign a very large random initial UCTB-value
-2. Repeat an iteration of Selection, Expansion, Simulation, Backpropagation as many times (here set to 10,000)
+2. Repeat an iteration of Selection, Expansion, Simulation and Backpropagation as many times (here set to 10,000, but a time treshold can be chosen too)
-3. Select an action to perfom (most visited robstu childNode from root)
+3. Select an action to perfom (here: most visited robust childNode from root)

 &nbsp;
 &nbsp;